innoq/iQpdfutil/README.md

 If there is no distribution:

 1. clone the repo
-2. run mvn assembly:assembly
+2. run mvn install
+3. run mvn assembly:single
-3. take the built distribution from target/iq-pdfutil-VERSION-distribution.zip
+4. take the built distribution from target/iq-pdfutil-VERSION-distribution.zip

 If you've got a distribution: